 What Are Attention Seekers?

-Attention seekers chronically crave validation, acknowledgment, or emotional response from others.
+Attention seekers chronically crave validation, acknowledgment, or an emotional response from others.
 Their behavior may stem from unresolved emotional wounds, insecurity, or a lack of fulfillment.

 The more you understand their motivations, the easier it becomes to detach from the drama without guilt.